-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended July 31, 2018

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-37493

-Ooma, Inc.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or other jurisdiction of incorporation or organization) 06-1713274 (I.R.S.
-Employer Identification No.)

-525 Almanor Avenue, Suite 200, Sunnyvale, California 94085

-(Address of principal executive offices) (650) 566-6600

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer \times Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company \boxtimes

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of August 31, 2018, there were 19.8 million shares of the registrant's common stock outstanding.
+(Mark One) RT PURSUANT TO SECTION 13 OR 15(d) OF THE S ECURITIES EXCHANGE ACT OF - 1934 For the quarterly period ende OR ☐ TRANSITION REPO RT PURSUANT TO SECTION 13 OR 15(d) OF THE S ECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number Ooma, Ir IC.
+(Exact Name of Registrant as Spec (0 Delaware 06-171327 (4.8.8.
+Francis itate or other jurisdiction corporation or organization) (I.R.S.
+Emplo Identification 525 Almanor Avenue, Suite 200, Sunn (Address of principal execut (650) 566-6600 (Registrant's telephone number, inc luding area code) whether the registrant (1) has filed all reports required to both (or for such shorter period that the registrant was require lays.
+Yes \boxtimes No \square 934 required to be submitted and p whether the registrant has submitted electronically and postosted pursuant to Rule 405 of Regulation S-T (\S 232.405 or required to submit and post such files).
+Yes \boxtimes No \square er er whether the registrant is a large accelerated filer, an accelere the definitions of "large accelerated filer," "accelerated file.ct.
+Large accelerated filer Ac ccelerated filer Non-accelerated filer \qed ompany) Sn maller reporting company Emerging growth company ny, indicate by check mark if the registrant has elected not to andards provided pursuant to Section 13(a) of the Exchang or complying with any new o ır Indicate by check mark whether er the registrant is a shell company (as defined in Rule 12b 2 of the Exchange Act).
+Yes \Box No ⊠ As of August 31, 2018, there v were 19.8 million shares of the registrant's common stock of utstanding.

+TABLE OF CONTENTS

+Page

-PART I. FINANCIAL INFORMATION -- --------- ----------- --------------------
+PART I. FI NANCIAL INFORMATION

 Item 1.
 Financial Statements (unaudited): 3

 Condensed Consolidated Balance Sheets 3

 Condensed Consolidated Statements of Operations 4

 Condensed Consolidated Statements of Cash Flows 5

 Notes to Condensed Consolidated Financial Statements 6

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations 22

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 32

 Item 4.
 Controls and Procedures 32

 PART II.
-O THER INFORMATION
+C OTHER INFORMATION

 Item 1.
 Legal Proceedings 33

 Item 1A.
 Risk Factors 33

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds 59

 Item 6.
 Exhibits 59

 Signatures 61